 Target cleanup levels for these actions were established in the CMS.
 Target levels for 260 Outfall channel soils are risk-based and are driven by the potential hazards to on-site workers.
-For groundwater, the barium target level is the New Mexico Water Quality Control Commission standard for barium of 1000 $\mu$ g/L; for research department explosive (RDX or hexahydro-1,3,5-trinitro-1,3,5-triazine), the target level is the groundwater concentration associated with a 10-5 carcinogenic risk level of 6.1 $\mu$ g/L. For spring water, the target level is the RDX groundwater level.
+For groundwater, the barium target level is the New Mexico Water Quality Control Commission standard for barium of 1000 μ g/L; for research department explosive (RDX or hexahydro-1,3,5-trinitro-1,3,5-triazine), the target level is the groundwater concentration associated with a 10-5 carcinogenic risk level of 6.1 μ g/L. For spring water, the target level is the RDX groundwater level.

 The concrete trough for the former 260 Outfall will be demolished and removed; the underlying soils will be sampled and analyzed; and soils above screening levels will be removed.
-For the outfall channel soil remediation, soil will be excavated in three areas that exceed soil cleanup levels.
-Less than 50 yd of soil may be removed from these locations.
+For the outfall channel soil remediation, soil will be excavated in several locations where soil cleanup levels are exceeded.
+Less than 70 yd3 of soil may be removed from these locations.
 An upper surge bed under the former settling pond within the outfall channel that is contaminated with high explosives will be grouted to prevent groundwater infiltrating this horizon.
-Because of the natural variability of surge beds, the area for grouting is uncertain; however, boreholes installed in this area in March 2007 indicated that the surge bed does not extend beyond the limits of the former settling pond, an area of approximately 1250 ft.
+Because of the natural variability of surge beds, the area for grouting is uncertain; however, boreholes installed in this area in March 2007 indicated that the surge bed does not extend beyond the limits of the former settling pond, an area of approximately 1250 ft2.